-Leeds Beckett University, The Carnegie Teaching and Research Building Leeds, UK
+Leeds Beckett University, Carnegie School of Sport Leeds, UK

-The Carnegie Teaching and Research Building, at the university’s Headingley Campus, will be home to students and academics from the Carnegie School of Sport.
+The new facility, at the university’s Headingley Campus, is home to students and academics from the Carnegie School of Sport.

-The £45m building will be a base for the school’s undergraduate, postgraduate and research programmes and will provide a hub for the elite athletes who use the university’s sports performance expertise.
-One of the main features will be a 60m covered rooftop running track, along with an environmental chamber which can mimic different altitudes and environments.
+The £45m building is a base for the school’s undergraduate, postgraduate and research programmes and provides a hub for the elite athletes who use the university’s sports performance expertise.
+One of the main features is a 60m covered rooftop running track, along with an environmental chamber which can mimic different altitudes and environments.

-The new building will unite the School of Sport currently dispersed over five buildings into one for the first time.
-To facilitate this two blocks running perpendicular to the indoor running track are joined by a central atrium with double height glazing offering long ranging views over outdoor athletics provision visually linking indoor and outdoor use.
+The new building unites the School of Sport currently dispersed over five buildings into one for the first time.
+To facilitate this two blocks running perpendicular to the indoor running track are joined by a central atrium with double-height glazing offering long-ranging views over outdoor athletics provision visually linking indoor and outdoor use.
 Adjacencies have also been carefully considered to support collaborative working practices within the School.